kcl-lang/kcl-lang.io/docs/user_docs/support/faq-kcl.md

 theSecondItem = data[1]  # Get the element with index 1 in the list, which is the first element 2
 ```

+> **NOTE:**
-> Note: The value of the index cannot exceed the length of the list, otherwise an error will occur, we can use the `len` function to get the length of the list.
+> The value of the index cannot exceed the length of the list, otherwise an error will occur, we can use the `len` function to get the length of the list.

 ```python
 data = [1, 2, 3]